build-server-protocol/build-server-protocol/docs/bsp.md

 where `Diagnostic` is defined as it is in LSP.

-When `reset` is enabled, the client must clean all previous diagnostics associated with the same `textDocument` and `buildTarget` and set instead the diagnostics in the request.
-This is the same behaviour as `BuildTargetParams` in the LSP.
-When `reset` is disabled, the diagnostics are added to the last active diagnostics, allowing build tools to stream diagnostics to the client.
+When `reset` is true, the client must clean all previous diagnostics associated with the same `textDocument` and `buildTarget` and set instead the diagnostics in the request.
+This is the same behaviour as `PublishDiagnosticsParams` in the LSP.
+When `reset` is false, the diagnostics are added to the last active diagnostics, allowing build tools to stream diagnostics to the client.

 It is the server's responsibility to manage the lifetime of the diagnostics by using the appropriate value in the `reset` field.
 Clients generate new